GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/08.471-480/06.I-Love-to-Tell-the-Story/docs.md

 ---
+title: |
-title: 476.
-I Love to Tell the Story
+    476. I Love to Tell the Story - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 476.
+I Love to Tell the Story.
+I love to tell the story Of unseen things above; Of Jesus and his glory, Of Jesus and his love; I love to tell the story, Because I know 'tis true, It satisfies my longing As nothing else can do.
+Chorus: I love to tell the story; 'Twill be my theme in glory To tell the old, old story Of Jesus and his love.
+    keywords:  |
-    keywords: Christ in Song, I Love to Tell the Story, I love to tell the story , I love to tell the story
+        Christ in Song, adventhymnals, advent hymnals, I Love to Tell the Story, I love to tell the story .
+I love to tell the story;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 476. I LOVE TO TELL THE STORY
+####  Christ in Song,

 ```txt
 1.